-This gluten-free granola recipe is simple, delicious and full of fall flavor!
-It also features my favorite ingredient for some added crunch – buckwheat!
+This gluten-free pumpkin spice buckwheat granola recipe is simple, delicious and full of fall flavor!
+It also features my favorite whole grain for some added gluten-free crunch…buckwheat!

 Anyway, since I have no other option but to wait, what better recipe to kick off my favorite season than with my current favorite gluten free granola recipe – Pumpkin Spice Buckwheat Granola!
 This is so simple and so good.
 I’ve shared this granola with several friends, coworkers, and family and have heard rave reviews in response!
 I’m already ready to make another batch before my current one runs out, so I’ll not have to be without!